utsab/lab-tree/personal-development/habits/README.md

 #How to build a Habit

-After meeting many successful entrepreneurs, I've found a few major traits which are shared by the ones who succeed.
+I've found a few major traits which are shared by the successful entrepreneurs.
 At their core, these successful traits boil down to a set of habits.
-In the first week, we'll first be learning a model for how to create a new habit, and then we'll take a look at the first mental habit which will be vital to your success as an entrepreneur: "clearheadedness".
+In the first week, we'll first be learning a model for how to create a new habit, and then we'll practice this skill on a habit of your choice.

 ## Release 0: How to build a habit